 Upon receipt of an order of transfer, all counsel in the transferred action shall notify the Clerk of their names, addresses and telephone numbers.
-No party may list more than one attorney as its representative for purpose of service.

 4. Condemnation Cases - Request For Immediate Possession

 A plaintiff in a condemnation case seeking immediate possession of land shall submit a statement reciting (a) whether or not the land is improved and, if so, a specific description of the improvements, (b) whether or not the land is occupied and, if so, the name and address of the occupant and (c) whether the owner and the occupant consent to plaintiff's taking immediate possession.